NikVince/nightreign-map-router/README.md

 If you are migrating from another database (e.g., Planetscale, MySQL), please update your `.env` file with the Supabase PostgreSQL connection string.
 See the [Supabase docs](https://supabase.com/docs/guides/database) for more details.

+> **Note:** A `.env.example` file will be added soon to help contributors set up their environment.
+Please do not commit real secrets or credentials.

 ## Documentation
 Comprehensive documentation is available in the [`/docs`](./docs) directory:
 - **[PROJECT_OVERVIEW.md](./docs/PROJECT_OVERVIEW.md)**: Project vision and goals